 Collaboration and communication tools

 Since remote teams are operating in different time zones, it’s crucial they use asynchronous communication tools.
-Besides that, user-friendly apps will be used more, ensuring undisturbed collaboration among coworkers.
+Besides that, user-friendly apps will be used more, ensuring undisturbed team collaboration among coworkers.

 In summary, the success of a digital workplace heavily depends on the tools that are provided and given to workers.
 The security of communication apps should uphold the highest standards.